Synthesis Topic 53-01

-State departments of transportation (DOTs) are increasingly acknowledging that underserved communities and persons of color have in the past experienced fewer benefits and a greater share of negative impacts associated with our transportation system.
-Some of these disparities reflect a history of transportation decision-making, policies, and processes in funding that have resulted in barriers, divided communities, and amplified racial inequities.
+State departments of transportation (DOTs) are increasingly acknowledging that communities historically overburdened with health and social inequities have in the past experienced fewer benefits and a greater share of negative impacts associated with our transportation system in both rural and urban geographies.
+Some of these disparities reflect a history of transportation decision-making, planning, policies, and processes in funding that have resulted in barriers, divided communities, and amplified inequities.
+These historical and ongoing injustices continue to inhibit access to critical destinations like health care, education, recreation, and more.

-The objective of this synthesis is to document state DOT practices to promote equity in programmatic and project funding distribution methodologies, formulas, tools, or evaluation criteria.
+The objective of this synthesis is to document state DOT practices to promote equity in programmatic and discretionary funding plans, policies, and processes for both capital and operational projects, potentially through distribution methodologies, formulas, tools, or evaluation criteria.

 Information to be gathered includes (but is not limited to):

-• Equity statements, action plans, or stated recognition of the problem or problems;
+Equity statements, action plans, goals, or stated recognition of the problem or problems;

-• Communication practices related to funding, to equity, and to demonstrating transparency.
+Communication and training practices related to funding, equity, and demonstrating transparency.

 Information will be gathered through a literature review, a survey of state DOTs, and follow-up interviews with selected agencies for the development of case examples.
 Information gaps and suggestions for research to address those gaps will be identified.